 What if you could implement a creative strategy to utilize vacant land to generate revenue, and also have renewed impact in your local community?
 All it takes is some inspired vision with a willingness to explore and a guide who can translate your needs and goals into a reality that will benefit your church and community for years to come.

 Jamboree Housing Corporation is a nonprofit affordable housing developer with the experience to pave the way to fund more ministry for your church.
 Our vision is for every person to live in a strong, healthy, sustainable community.
 We want to end homelessness, and transform people and neighborhoods with hope.
 That takes faith, and we’ve believed it for more than 30 years.

 Jamboree values quality, creativity, flexibility and innovation – all in a spirit of open communication marked with integrity, accountability and respect.
 Our reputation and livelihood are built to last.
 We seek to join hands with churches that want to “be known as a rebuilder of walls and a restorer of homes” (Isaiah 58:12).

 Take the first step

-Explore repurposing land to generate income.
+Explore repurposing land to generate income and church financial support.
 Begin by gathering more information that will help open the discussion on your end about the potential possibilities.
 Roger Kinoshita, our Business Development Director, is specifically dedicated to this purpose and will handle initial inquiries with discretion.
 He’s here to answer any question you have that will help you fully understand the process.
 Roger is available at (888) 214-8195, or email@example.com.

 Don’t wait!
 Learn more about how to offset decreased giving by increasing revenue for church ministry.
 Keep your church alive when costs are up and giving is down.
 Find new revenue for ministries and operations without selling out.
 Discover the possibilities that may exist for you and your church.
 Contact Roger today.